fastapi/sqlmodel/docs/tutorial/relationship-attributes/cascade-delete-relationships.md

 WHERE team.name = ?
 INFO Engine [generated in 0.00014s] ('Wakaland',)

-// Then, because of delete_cascade, right before deleting Wakaland, SQLAlchemy loads the heroes INFO Engine SELECT hero.id AS hero_id, hero.name AS hero_name, hero.secret_name AS hero_secret_name, hero.age AS hero_age, hero.team_id AS hero_team_id
+// Then, because of cascade_delete, right before deleting Wakaland, SQLAlchemy loads the heroes INFO Engine SELECT hero.id AS hero_id, hero.name AS hero_name, hero.secret_name AS hero_secret_name, hero.age AS hero_age, hero.team_id AS hero_team_id
 FROM hero
 WHERE ? = hero.team_id